 A common practice is to line the bottom grate with foil, leaving gaps on the sides to allow air to vent.
 Then when the coals/ash cool and it's time to clean, you simply wrap the ash up in the foil liner and throw it all away.

 I was recently washing some dishes, to include a cookie sheet that had seen better days.
 The finish was starting wearing off, to the point where I didn't want to bake anything on it anymore.
 I was about to throw it away when it hit me, save it for the grill!

-No more having to take the time to line that bottom grate with foil, mo more foil breakage as I'm wrapping up the spent coals, spilling onto other parts of the grill and leaving a trail of charcoal dust from the grill to the trash can.
+No more having to take the time to line that bottom grate with foil, no more foil breakage as I'm wrapping up the spent coals, spilling onto other parts of the grill and leaving a trail of charcoal dust from the grill to the trash can.

-An old cookie sheet placed on the bottom grate of your grill leaves ample room for air to vent while keeping coals in place for some great heat while grilling and keeping ashes easily manageable for cleanup.
+A small but old cookie sheet placed on the bottom grate of your grill leaves ample room for air to vent while keeping coals in place for some great heat while grilling and keeping ashes easily manageable for cleanup.
 The dirty job of cleaning up spent coals is a lot less dirty with the use of a cookie sheet/tray.
 Simply lift the tray off the bottom grate, dump the COLD ashes, return the tray to the grill for reuse.
 Easy Peasy!
 About the only extra step you might have to do is scrap a little grease off the tray before returning it to the grill.
 The price is right too.
-Repurposing a cookie sheet cuts down on the foil use and beats the pants off what you might spend on a bunch of those disposable foil products to line your grill/manage coals with.
+Repurposing an old cookie sheet cuts down on the foil use and beats the pants off what you might spend on a bunch of those disposable foil products to line your grill/manage coals with.

 And when it comes to grill clean up, remember Grilling Tip #13: